Catman (DC Comics): Pre-Crisis

-Catman was originally Thomas Reese Blake, a world-famous trapper of jungle cats who turned to crime because he had grown bored with hunting and had squandered most of his millions.
-He became a burglar who committed his crimes in a catsuit made out of an ancient African cloth.
-His costume was modeled after Catwoman's disguise.
-Catwoman was none too pleased to have her modus operandi copied, which resulted in Selina Kyle (Catwoman) being wrongly implicated for Catman's crimes at least once, and so she initially helped Batman against him.
+Catman was Thomas Reese Blake, a world-famous hunter who turned to crime because he had grown bored with the job and squandered most of his money.
+He became a burglar who committed his crimes in a catsuit made of ancient African cloth and modeled after Catwoman's disguise.
+Catwoman was none too pleased to have her modus operandi copied, which resulted in Catwoman being wrongly implicated in Catman's crimes at least once, so she initially helped Batman against him.

-As with many Batman villains in their first appearances, Catman was originally a gimmicked villain who stole items along a "cat" theme, such as cat statues, "cat's eyes" emeralds, etc. His weapon of choice was a pair of steel claw-tipped gloves and the razor edged "catarang".
+As with many Batman villains in their first appearances, Catman was originally a gimmicked villain who stole cat-themed items.
+His weapons of choice were steel claw-tipped gloves and the razor edged "catarang".

 Catman would reappear once more, this time revealing that the orange African cloth in his uniform gave him nine lives.
 The character first shows his capability for good causes when he rescues Batwoman from nearly dying.
 He gives her some of his costume fabric, believing she too will have nine lives.
-He resumes his criminalistic ways, but Batwoman (temporarily infiltrating his trust to be his new partner, with a new costume as "Cat-Woman") reasons the entire cloth has only nine lives, not individual pieces, and manipulates events until Catman only has one remaining, causing him to turn himself in.
+He resumes his criminalistic ways, but Batwoman (temporarily infiltrating his trust to be his new partner, with a new costume as "Cat-Woman") reasons the entire cloth has only nine lives, not individual pieces, and manipulates events until Catman only has one remaining.
+Batwoman attempts to convince him to turn himself in, but Catman attempts to kill her so he can escape, before being defeated by Batman and Robin.

 Outcast

 In 1992, Catman appeared in Batman: Shadow of the Bat as a member of a team called "the Misfits", led by Killer Moth.
 The Misfits were portrayed as third-rate villains trying to prove themselves, foreshadowing Brad Meltzer's treatment of the character in Green Arrow.

 Catman reappeared in a 1995 crossover between Shadow of the Bat and Catwoman.
 In this story, the cloth that Catman's costume was made from was retconned as belonging to a South Sea cat cult.
 Catwoman was hired by the cult to return the cloth, but gave them a fake.

 Catman remained in limbo until 2003, when he resurfaced as a foe of Green Arrow.
 Written by Brad Meltzer, Catman was portrayed as a pathetic, overweight loser who was looked down upon by other villains and who is easily defeated by Green Arrow.
 His hair had been dyed black, which he thought "made [him] look tougher".

 Monsieur Mallah sends Warp to abduct Blake, the implication being that Catman had met a rather grisly end as Mallah's dinner; this situation is alluded to by Blake, when he joins the Secret Six: "You know you've hit rock bottom when a monkey and a Frenchman don't consider you worth killing".
-When he later meets Monsieur Mallah, he comments that he has no desire to see the gorilla's stomach again.
+When he later meets Mallah, he comments that he has no desire to see the gorilla's stomach again.